textdb/MCW-Internet-of-Things/Hands-on lab/Before the HOL - Internet of Things.md

   - Visual Studio Community 2017 15.6 or later
   - Azure SDK 2.9 or later (Included with Visual Studio 2017)
 - A running Azure Databricks cluster.
+- A work email address that has Power BI enabled, allowing you to create a Power BI account if one does not exist.

 ## Before the hands-on lab